PowerSpikeGG/PowerSpikeGG/docs/dev-stack.md

 # Bringing the development stack alive

-To use the development stack, you now just have to move to the root workspace and bring the docker composed stack.
+To use the development stack, you now just have to move to the root workspace and bring the docker composed stack up.

     cd $(bazel info workspace)
     docker-compose up